VIP-SMUR/24Fa-MPONC/README.md

 </a>

 ## Intro and Description
+This project is based on the reference paper created by Dr. Martinez which aimed to address the following:
+- How does the creation of new infrastructure, mainly transportation infrastructure, affect the demographical makeup of neighborhoods surrounding those structure?
+- Does the creation of these infrastructure actually benefit everyone?
+Is it fair?
+- How can we predict what will happen to surrouning communities before these structures are built?

+The main problem Dr.Martinez wanted to address here was the problem surrounding multiple large cities: Gentrification.
 This semester, we utilized concepts in game theory, more specifically no-regret dynamics, in order to simulate the effects of the Atlanta Beltline on gentrification.
 Throughout this semester we followed the main ideas provided by this lecture from Stanford University: "[CS364A: Algorithmic Game Theory Lecture #17: No-Regret Dynamics](https://theory.stanford.edu/~tim/f13/l/l17.pdf)".
-To summarize the idea of no-regret dynamics:
+To summarize the idea of game theory and no-regret dynamics:

 - People are looked at as agents that incur a cost based on every action they take.
 - All agents take actions at the same time.